How To Go Gluten-Free And Dairy-Free

 7. Be Cautious With Sauces And Seasonings

-Unexpected areas like marinades, spice blends, and soy sauce might conceal gluten.
+Unexpected sources such as marinades, spice blends, and soy sauce may contain gluten.
 Check labels for gluten-free certification, or create your sauces and seasonings at home.
 This ensures you control the ingredients and maintain safety.

 8. Stay Informed

 Gluten can appear in surprising foods like soups, candies, and deli meats.
 Continuously update your knowledge of gluten-containing products and hidden sources.
-Being proactive helps you make informed choices and confidently navigate grocery shopping and dining out.
+Being proactive helps you make informed choices and navigate grocery shopping and dining out with confidence.

 9. Build A Support Network